secretgraph/secretgraph/README.md

 ## Why two languages?

--   js is not mature enough for web servers.
+JS is not mature enough for web servers.
 It is a dependency hell with security holes.

 ## Why id for updates

 -   fixes problem with lost updates, especially for hot files like config
 -   but metadata can be changed seperately (removing/adding tags/references)

+## Why RSA and not ecdsa

+Currently you cannot encrypt data asymmetrically with ecdsa, etc... only with RSA.
+At least there are no algorithms in the standard libraries.

+Note: in js there is a speciality: you specify the hash algorithm while importing/generating a key not while the operation

 # TODO